 Cleveland Water Works began its operation in 1895 under the direction of Commissioners of the Cleveland Water System.
 In 1959, the Board of Mayor and Commissioners instructed the Cleveland Water System to be under the direction of the Board of Mayor and Commissioners.

 In March of 1976, the Board of Mayor and Commissioners, after years of research, directed the Cleveland Water System and Cleveland Electric System to merge operations.
 The new organization adopted the name of Cleveland Utilities.
 A Board of Public Utilities for the City of Cleveland was established in 1981.
 The Board consists of five members.
-The Board of Public Utilities meets every fourth Friday in the Tom Wheeler Training Center beginning at 12:30 p.m.
+The Board of Public Utilities meets on the fourth Friday of each month in the Tom Wheeler Training Center beginning at 12:30 p.m.
 Meeting locations including dates and times are subject to change, please call (423) 472-4521 extension 330 for confirmation.

-Cleveland Utilities now serves approximately 31,887 electric customers.
-32,097 water customers, and 19,194 sewer customers in the city of Cleveland and a large portion of Bradley County.
+Cleveland Utilities now serves approximately 33,300 electric customers, 33,750 water customers, and 20,450 sewer customers in the City of Cleveland and a large portion of Bradley County.

-The Electric division of Cleveland Utilities is responsible and dedicated to providing the citizens of Cleveland and Bradley County with a source of reliable and readily available electric energy.
-This is a responsibility which requires a staff possessing a high degree of technical ability to meet current needs, as well as building the system to meet the needs of future generations.
-Being one of Tennessee Valley Authority's 160 electric distributors, Cleveland Utilities purchases power from TVA at 161,000 volts at two delivery point substations: East Cleveland and South Cleveland Substations.
-This power is transmitted through a network of sub-transmission lines, distribution stations, and distribution feeders until it is delivered to each of our approximately 30,000 customers.
+The electric division of Cleveland Utilities is responsible and dedicated to providing the citizens of Cleveland and Bradley County with a source of reliable and readily available electric energy.
+This is a responsibility that requires a staff possessing a high degree of technical ability to meet current needs, as well as building the system to meet the needs of future generations.
+As one of Tennessee Valley Authority's 153 electric distributors, Cleveland Utilities purchases power from TVA at 161,000 volts at two delivery point substations: East Cleveland and South Cleveland Substations.
+This power is transmitted through a network of sub-transmission lines, distribution stations, and distribution feeders until it is delivered to each of our approximately 33,300 customers.
 The safety and reliability of the energy delivered is a primary goal and responsibility of the electric division.

 The mission of Cleveland Utilities is to provide our customers with excellent and reliable water, wastewater, electric, and supporting services through innovative business practices, a process of continual improvement, and a demonstrated commitment to our community and Core Principles.